2020 Presidential Candidates: Biden vs. Trump and Their Policies

 - Restore the EV tax credit

 The Paris Agreement’s 1.5 degrees Celsius goal is only achievable if the world stopped emitting all carbon by 2030.
-Biden’s plan doesn’t meet that target.
+Neither plan meets that target.

 Biden plans to increase federal funding for public K-12 education.
 He wants to triple Title I funding for low-income families to raise teachers' pay, too.
+He would double the number of health workers in schools.
 He promises universal pre-kindergarten and says that all community health centers would have early childhood development experts.
-Biden plans to make community colleges and public universities free for qualifying students and would spend $8 billion on community college facilities, plus another $50 billion on workforce training.
+Biden promises to make community colleges and public universities free for qualifying students.
+He would spend $8 billion on community college facilities, plus another $50 billion on workforce training.

 Biden would expand Obamacare subsidies so that no one would pay more than 8.5% of their income for health insurance.

-Biden hopes to allow qualified residents of the states that didn’t expand Medicaid to sign up for a universal health plan for free.
-Universal health care could create a healthier workforce since preventive care may reduce the need for expensive emergency room visits later on.
+Under Biden's plan, qualified residents of the states that didn’t expand Medicaid could sign up for a free universal health plan.
+Universal health care lowers costs by paying for preventive care to treat chronic health conditions.
+That reduces the need for expensive emergency room visits later on.

-Biden wants to spend $640 billion on affordable housing, including $100 billion for construction and renovation.
+Biden would spend $640 billion on affordable housing, including $100 billion for construction and renovation.
 He wants to add $10 billion to Community Development Block Grants and $5 billion in annual tax credits for low-income renters.
 He also promises to fully fund Section 8 rental assistance.

 Subsidized housing allows residents to focus on improving their job skills and education.
 It also provides stability during bouts of unemployment so children can remain in school.